 How to Prepare for Deer Hunting During Rain

 To hunt successfully in the rain, you need a bit more equipment (or make sure that your normal gear can double duty).
-With technological advancements and a bit of preparation, you can successfully hunt in the rain comfortably.
+With technological advancements and a bit of preparation, hunting whitetail deer in the rain is achievable.

 Rain gear is integral to being comfortable in the rain.
 Long gone are the yellow plastic rain coats of our youth.
 Your outer wear can be treated with a hydrophobic material or you may want to invest into a separate waterproof layer.
 While there are benefits and drawbacks to both, a separate waterproof layer that can still wick perspiration from your body will normally work better in the long run.